hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/Project22_Steps.md

 As per [aws documentation](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html)

 Create a cluster IAM role and attach the required Amazon EKS IAM managed policy to it.
-Kubernetes clusters managed by Amazon EKS make calls to other AWS services on your behalf to manage the resources that you use with the service.
+Kubernetes clusters managed by Amazon EKS make calls to other AWS services on our behalf to manage the resources that we use with the service.

 1. We create file `cluster-role-trust-policy.json`.
     ```css